 Our ability to honor the esoteric and for the exoteric to not have to feel threatened by it seems to be a challenge that has been at play, often tragically, for a very long time.

 I have been on a long pilgrimage myself, of sorts, down this path of the esoteric mysteries, especially with the gnostic figure Sophia.
-It is not an easy road as it is less known and people wonder what is the fascination with this antiquated and little known goddess.
+It is not an easy road as it is less known and people wonder what is the fascination with this antiquated and little-known goddess.
 And it is hard to communicate.
-Which is why communities like Ubiquity University, contemporary Mary Magdalene circles and others, are so valuable as there is common (exoteric) ground created where this conversation is welcomed, appreciated and not feared.
+This is why communities like Ubiquity University, contemporary Mary Magdalene circles, and others, are so valuable as there is common (exoteric) ground created where this conversation is welcomed, appreciated, and not feared.

 We invoke the Warrior archetype in service of the sacred feminine, that like Lady Alchemy at the entrance to Notre Dame, there is something within the inner process that has been less known but is so immensely important, holding the tension of being in the world while also being connected to the inner world.
 And perhaps most importantly, giving voice and greater priority to the processes of inner development and transformation.